 In the Noob Squat you obviously have a Noob Grip, and if you want the hardest version of this exercise—which I’m sure you do—then you need to have your forearms vertical and position the bells in such a way they’re not resting on anything.
-This position will challenge your biceps, brachialis, delts and lats.
+This position will challenge your biceps, brachialis, delts, and lats.
 Because it’s still not difficult enough and we want full compound movements to get the biggest bang for our buck, we’re also adding the squat.
-I won’t go into full details on the squat as that’s a book on it’s own, but now we’ve also added the gluteus maximus, hamstrings, abdominals and quads, of course the erector spinea is always involved in anything upright with resistance, but even more so when the weight is out at the front or back.
+I won’t go into full details on the squat as that’s a book on its own, but now we’ve also added the gluteus maximus, hamstrings, abdominals, and quads, of course, the erector spinea is always involved in anything upright with resistance, but even more so when the weight is out at the front or back.
 There is much more I could tell you about the Noob Squat, but I’ll leave it with that for now.
 Caution: even though this sounds like it could be an exercise for newbies, it’s not.

 Kettlebell Open Palm Squat

-For my project called Kettlebells in CrossFit I was looking for ways to improve barbell racking, hence I came up with the Open Palm Squat which besides looking super cool is also a super efficient way to increase your barbell racking mobility for CrossFit, much more so than using a barbell, and I’ll tell you why.
+For my project called Kettlebells in CrossFit I was looking for ways to improve barbell racking, hence I came up with the Open Palm Squat which besides looking super cool is also a super-efficient way to increase your barbell racking mobility for CrossFit, much more so than using a barbell, and I’ll tell you why.

-Using two kettlebell open palm squat:
+Using two kettlebells open palm squat:

 - you can get more range of motion